Why is My Dog's Anus Swollen?

 Rectal prolapse

-The treatment of a rectal prolapse in dogs is always surgery, more or less complex depending on the case, but always necessary.
+The treatment of rectal prolapse in dogs is always surgery, more or less complex depending on the case, but always necessary.

 Anal infection

-My dog has a swollen and bleeding anus
+My dog's anus is swollen and bleeding

 My dog has a swollen anus and cannot defecate